SABBAHS/animal-quiz/README.md

 - There was one day worth of delay due to network breakdowns, and could not do anything about it.
 - Once my website was deployed to GitHub, the game area had dissappeared.
 The way I got it to work was to remove “/“ from the script file in HTML.
 - I tried 4 different tutorials from Youtube to get click sounds to work, and tried writing the code myself with no avail before copying the code from the link provided in code library section.
 - The code I input for the click sound effects was not working for all the buttons, it only worked for the next button.
 Thanks to the Tutor Sean who helped me learn that this was a timing issue, that I needed to add an event listener AFTER the buttons have been generated on the page.
 It worked once that code was placed in a function and called it after the cards are generated.
 - To hide the ‘next question’ button once the score message pops up, I found a code online which I have added the link too.
 The code suggested to write [functionname].style.visibility = ‘hidden’;.
 I fixed this by changing the code to .style.display = 'none'; which I’ve used before, but in CSS.
+- For the title logo, I chose Cairo Play google font text, however, it was not working on the smaller screens, so I changed it to another font which looks suitable and matches the brand.

 ## Bugs left unfixed